joyceh14/esunseat/README.md

 ## Step 6.
 Access the Application
 Open your browser and go to: http://localhost:5173
-You can now start using the EsunSeat system.
+You can now start using the Seat system.